-This topic describes how to synchronize data from a user-created MySQL database to a Message Queue for Apache Kafka instance by using Data Transmission Service (DTS).
+This topic describes how to synchronize data from a self-managed MySQL database to a Message Queue for Apache Kafka instance by using Data Transmission Service (DTS).
 The data synchronization feature allows you to extend message processing capabilities.

 - The version of the self-managed MySQL database is 5.1, 5.5, 5.6, 5.7, or 8.0.